Have Your Voice Heard: Participate in the Official Billy Bishop Consultation

 As you consider plans to introduce jets to downtown Toronto, please take into consideration the impacts this will have on the existing homes and attractions on our waterfront, as well as Toronto’s ability to follow through on the vision for our waterfront that our city has spent two decades developing and putting into action.

-This made-in-Toronto plan was designed in consultation with residents and experts to meet our growing city’s needs, including housing, recreation, and tourist attractions - carefully balanced with practical considerations like traffic, access to public transit, and livability.
+Toronto's existing plans for our waterfront have been designed in consultation with residents and experts to meet our growing city’s needs, including housing, recreation, and tourist attractions - carefully balanced with practical considerations like traffic, environment, parks, infrastructure and livability.

 I’m asking you to respect our city’s local autonomy, and our vision for the waterfront – plans we have underway and will continue to build on as a community.